Community Housing Development Organization (CHDO) Program

 A Caring Safe Place

-A Caring Safe Place was founded in 1997 and is located in Fifth Ward.
+Located in Fifth Ward, A Caring Safe Place was founded in 1997.
 Their work focuses on crisis intervention and bringing services and programs to HIV-affected individuals.
-A Caring Safe Place offers both immediate services and oversees both transitional and permanent housing.
+A Caring Safe Place offers immediate services and manages transitional and permanent housing.

 CHDO Contact: Reverend Stanley E. Phill, Executive Director